rohanrobinson/courtCheck/README.md

 # courtCheck
-Tracks and display basketball court availability for Dartmouth students
+Tracks and display basketball court availability for Dartmouth students at Alumni Hall Gym